adambarreiro/polynomial/README.md

 Download & play
 -------------------------
+Polynomial works great on Google Chrome and Mozilla Firefox.
+Other browsers are not well supported.

 * As a teacher, you can download the game to deploy it at your school by clicking [here](https://github.com/adambarreiro/Polynomial/releases).
+(Also read the manual to install).
 * As a player, you can try it [here](http://poly-deploy.herokuapp.com).
 This is the [heroku branch](https://github.com/adambarreiro/Polynomial/tree/heroku) deployed at Heroku.
 Note it's quite slow as it's uploaded in a basic free node.

 Special thanks to